miki-hermann/learn-horn/README.md

 ### Invocation

-Both offline and online algorithms are invoked by the following
+Both offline, online, and Horn closure algorithms are invoked by the following commands:
-commands:

-	offline      [-i <input file>] [-o <output file>] [-l <latex-output-file>] horn-closure [-i <input file>] [-o <output file>]
+	offline      [-i <input file>] [-o <output file>] [-l <latex-output-file>] horn-closure-v1 [-i <input file>] [-o <output file>] horn-closure-v2 [-i <input file>] [-o <output file>]

 and

 	online -c <domain cardinality> [-i <input file>] [-o <output file>] [-l <latex-output-file>]

-Both algorithms also accept the input from from STDIN and print the output on STDOUT by default, if the options `-i` or `-o` are not specified.
+Both offline and online algorithms also accept the input from from STDIN and print the output on STDOUT by default, if the options `-i` or `-o` are not specified.
 If the user requires output in LaTeX form, it can be done using the `-l` option followed by the target filename.
 The option `-c` specifies the domain cardinality, but it is necessary only for the online version.

+There exist two versions of the Horn closure algorithm.
+The actual algorithm described in the paper is the version horn-closure-v2.

 ## Compilation and Installation
 * [Compilation](#compilation)